-Lunds tekniska högskola Datavetenskap, Nov 25, 2010 Görel Hedin EDA260 Programvaruutveckling i grupp-projekt Labb 3 (Test First): Bakgrundsmaterial
+Lunds tekniska högskola Datavetenskap, Nov 30, 2013 Görel Hedin EDA260 Programvaruutveckling i grupp-projekt Labb 3 (Test First): Bakgrundsmaterial Tested on: Junit 4.11

 JUnit in EDA260

 1 Introduction

 The JUnit framework is widely used for unit testing of Java code.
 It is developed by Kent Beck and Erich Gamma, and the ideas originate from a similar framework developed by Kent Beck for Smalltalk (SUnit).
 Today, there are similar frameworks for many other programming languages.
 This article gives a brief introduction to JUnit, and how to use it in the course EDA260-Programming in Teams.